mendix/cf-mendix-buildpack/README.md

 To enable New Relic, simply bind a New Relic service to this app and settings will be picked up automatically.
 Afterwards you have to restage your application to enable the New Relic agent.

-### App Dynamics
+### AppDynamics

-To enable App Dynamics, configure the following environment variables:
+To enable AppDynamics, configure the following environment variables:

     APPDYNAMICS_CONTROLLER_PORT
     APPDYNAMICS_CONTROLLER_SSL_ENABLED